Polymer-derived ceramics: Chemistry

 In the families of preceramic polymers, polysiloxanes are the most famous preceramic polymers.
 The backbones comprise silicon and oxygen atoms.
 Poly(organo)siloxanes are polysiloxanes with organic groups in the backbones, e.g., polyborosiloxanes, poly(carbosiloxanes).
-Another important category of preceramic polymers are polycarbosilanes and poly(organo)carbosilanes, containing alternating carbon and silicone atoms in the backbones.
+Another category of preceramic polymers is polycarbosilanes and poly(organo)carbosilanes, containing alternating carbon and silicone atoms in the backbones.
 Similarly, polymers made up of Si-N bonds are classified as polysilazane, poly(organosilazanes) and poly(organosilylcarbodiimides).
 Different polymer compositions influence processing temperatures, microstructure transitions, ceramic yields and stabilities.

-The conversion of preceramic polymers to PDCs can be divided into four phases, shaping, cross-linking, pyrolysis, crystallization.
-Typically, PDC processing is completed at 1100 °C-1300 °C. To form a crystalline PDC, some materials require higher temperature to crystalize, usually over 1700 °C.
+The conversion of preceramic polymers to PDCs can be divided into four phases: shaping, cross-linking, pyrolysis, and crystallization.
+Typically, PDC processing is completed at 1100 °C–1300 °C. To form a crystalline PDC, some materials require higher temperature to crystalize, usually over 1700 °C.

 Properties

 PDCs are characteristic with many properties, including: